UBC-MDS/tidyplusR/README.md

 -   `md_data()`: This function converts a dataframe or matrix into a markdown table format.
     -   Input: a matrix or dataframe
     -   Output: a character vector of the source code.
--   `md_reg()`: This function converts a regression model object into a nice-formatted markdown table.
-    -   Input: a regression object (i.e. `lm`) and the type of outputs of the regression object.
-    -   Output: a character vector of the source code.

 Example
 -------